 Applicability

-This document is applicable to all existing and future large computational loads connected to the IESO-controlled grid including:
+This document is applicable to all LCLs whose final System Impact Assessment (SIA) report and Notification of Conditional Approval (NoCA) issued after June 30th, 2026, including:

-Large computational loads of any size that are directly connected to the Ontario transmission system and,
+LCLs rated higher than 10 MW that are directly connected to the Ontario transmission system and,

-Large computational loads rated higher than 10 MW connected to a distribution system.
+LCLs rated higher than 10 MW connected to a distribution system.

 Interconnection Process

 According to Market Rules for the Ontario Electricity Market, the IESO needs to complete a System Impact Assessment (SIA) for a new or modified facility to the IESO-controlled grid to ensure the reliability of the integrated power system is not compromised by the new or modified facility.

-As of now, the connection applicant of a large computational load project (“the connection applicant” hereafter), shall follow the established IESO Connection Assessments and Approval process to connect a computational large load project (“the project” hereafter).
-The process to connect large computational loads into the Ontario power system may be subject to change in the future due to their special load behaviors and the consequent significant impact on system reliability, and the industry’s evolving understanding of such loads.
+The IESO has adopted a flexible interconnection process to reflect the level of project information available at different project stages.
+During the early stage, when detailed project design is not yet available, the IESO conducts steady-state studies only and issues a comfort letter along with a draft report indicating the available capacity for the project.

+Based on this comfort letter, the connection applicant is able to proceed with procurement activities and vendor selection.
+Once specific vendors are selected, the connection applicant shall provide detailed project design including vendor-specific models.
+The IESO will then complete the remaining SIA studies and issue a Notice of Conditional Approval for the project.

+The IESO will continue to refine the interconnection process to make sure that our process is aligned with the project development of most LCL projects while ensure that our system reliability is maintained.

 Applicable Reliability Standards